 We know it’s tempting to put them closer to the devices you use often, like your gaming console.
-It’s a better idea to spread the mesh routers around, so you are optimizing for most devices.
+It’s better to spread mesh routers around to optimize most devices.

-Usually, you want one per floor, and maybe two on opposite ends of the house if you have a lot of square footage or want signal across the back yard.
+Usually, you want one per floor and maybe two on opposite ends of the house if you have a lot of square footage or want a signal across the backyard.